timcdlucas/translucent_interpretable_ML_review/translucent.md

 ### An overview of machine learning

-Before examining how machine learning models can be interpreted it is worth reviewing the tasks commonly performed and having an overview of the types of models used.
+Before examining how machine learning models can be interpreted it is worth reviewing the tasks commonly performed and having an overview of the types of models used [@crisci2012review].
-There are three broad tasks in massive learning: i) supervised learning, ii) unsupervised learning and iii) reinforcement learning.
+There are three broad tasks in machine learning: i) supervised learning, ii) unsupervised learning and iii) reinforcement learning.
 i) Supervised learning is the archetypal modelling found in biology.
 The analyst has some response data and possibly done covariates and the task is to predict the response data.
 Therefore models such as generalised linear models, mixed effects models and time series modelling would come under supervised learning.